 - full-time home foundation degree students

 The tuition fee for part-time courses may vary from course to course.
-For the 2021/22 academic year, the maximum home tuition fee is £6,935.
-For more information on part-time fees, please contact our Admissions team.
+For the 2022/23 academic year, the maximum part-time home tuition fee is £6,935.
+This sum is subject to parliamentary approval.
+For more information on part-time fees, contact our Admissions team.

-See our international pages for more information about international undergraduate fees and payment options.
+See our international pages for more information about:

 How to pay your fees